 Known in Turkish as Bogazici (the Strait), it links the Black Sea with the Sea of Marmara and, with the Dardanelles Strait (in Canakkale), separates Europe from Asia.
 It is a former river valley which was drowned by the sea at the end of the Tertiary period.
 This is a very busy strait with many commercial ships and oil tankers, as well as local fishing and passenger boats.
 The current flows from north to south; however, a strong subsurface countercurrent with numerous points and coves sets up swirls and eddies that make navigation dangerous to the inexperienced.

 There are three suspension bridges over the Bosphorus Strait, all of them with a toll:

 - The first bridge is streching between Beylerbeyi neighbourhood on the Asian side and Ortaköy neighbourhood on the European side.
 It was opened in October 1973 and was called as "Bogazici (Bosphorus) Bridge", then in July 2016 it's named as "Martyrs of July 15th" dedicated to the victims died during the failed coup attemp of 15th of July 2016.
-It's 1074 meters (1175 yards) long, has 6 lanes, and 165 meters (540 feet) high pillars.
+It's 1074 meters (1175 yards) long, has 6 lanes, 64 meters (210 feet) high from the water, and 165 meters (540 feet) high pillars.

 - The second bridge streches between Anadolu Hisari and Rumeli Hisari.
 It was opened in July 1988 and is called as "Fatih Sultan Mehmet Bridge" (abv.
 FSM).
 It's 1090 meters (1192 yards) long, has 8 lanes, 65 meters high from the water.